abhigyan709/dsalgo/.ipynb_checkpoints/notes.md

     b) insertion and deletion from the list involves shift operations
     c) it grows and shrinks in size dynamically based on insertion and deletions

+# employee directory system to implement the array
+## when we look up for employee(s) by keying in his/her name in a directory of an organization, it retrieves the objects of all employees whose details have the keyed name in it and stores the employee objects in a list before displaying it.
+### you can see the live exapmle in the array_employeelist.py file